Bernit-Chen/Homework-2/README.md

 > Solution

+The rationale behind subtracting a minimum liquidity upon initial minting is to prevent potential front-running attacks and to ensure that the liquidity added meets certain criteria.

 ## Problem 4
 Investigate the minting function in the UniswapV2Pair contract.
 When depositing tokens (not for the first time), liquidity can only be obtained using a specific formula.
 What is the intention behind this?

 > Solution

 ## Problem 5
 What is a sandwich attack, and how might it impact you when initiating a swap?